Nikolay-Ts/Nikolay-Ts/README.md

 ## Hi there 👋

-I am currently studying in computer science at Constructor Univeristy.
+I am currently studying computer science at Constructor Univeristy.

-I am also currently emplyed at Deutch Zentrum für Luft und Raumfahrt (DLR) as a software engineer.
+I am also currently employed at Deutch Zentrum für Luft und Raumfahrt (DLR) as a software engineer.

 the project I am currently working on is ReciMe